aviator-co/av/docs/av-commit.1.md

 : Automatically stage modified/deleted files, but new files you have not told Git about are not affected.
 (Same as git commit --all)

+`-A, --all-changes`
+: Automatically stage all files, including untracked files

 `--amend`
 : Amend the last commit, using the same message as last commit by default

 `--edit`
 : When amending a commit, open the default git `$EDITOR` for modifying the commit message

+`-b, --branch`
+: Create a new branch with an automatically generated name and commit to it

+`--branch-name <name>`
+: Create a new branch with the given name and commit to it